borela/naomi/CONTRIBUTING.md

 #### 3: Create the tests

-Try to create tests for the all cases and check if your changes broke any of the previous ones.
+Try to create tests for all cases and check if your changes broke any of the previous ones.

 #### 4: Variables